bbceylan/xbookmarksanalyzer/README.md

-# X Bookmark Analyzer - Browser Extension
+# X Bookmarks Extractor - Browser Extension

-Transform your X/Twitter bookmarks into organized knowledge with AI-powered analysis.
+Extract and export your X (Twitter) bookmarks as Markdown.
+No AI, no API keys—just simple, robust, and accessible bookmark extraction.

 ## 🚀 Features

-- **Smart Scanning**: Automatically detects bookmark URLs from X.com pages
-- **AI-Powered Analysis**: Uses Claude AI to generate topics, summaries, and hashtags
+- **Go to Bookmarks Page**: Quickly open your X/Twitter bookmarks page.
+- **Scan Bookmarks**: Extract all tweet URLs from your X Bookmarks page with one click.
+- **Auto-Scroll & Scan All**: Automatically scrolls your bookmarks page to load and extract all bookmarks, even for large accounts.
-- **Organized Export**: Export results as structured Markdown files
+- **Download as Markdown**: Export your bookmarks as a clean Markdown list for easy reference or note-taking.
+- **Copy to Clipboard**: Instantly copy your bookmarks in Markdown format to your clipboard, with a robust fallback if permissions are denied.
+- **Status Bar Feedback**: All actions provide clear, accessible feedback at the top of the popup—no intrusive popups.
+- **Accessibility First**: Full keyboard navigation, ARIA labels, visible focus outlines, and screen reader support.
+- **Large Bookmark Set Warning**: If you have more than 500 bookmarks, you'll be warned to consider exporting in batches.
-- **Privacy First**: All processing happens locally, data never leaves your browser
+- **Privacy First**: No data leaves your browser.
+No API keys, no external servers, no analysis—just your bookmarks.
-- **Manual Trigger**: User-controlled scanning, no automatic background activity

 ## 📦 Installation

-### Option 1: Load Unpacked Extension (Recommended for Development)
+### Load Unpacked Extension

 1. **Download Files**: Save all the extension files to a folder:
    - `manifest.json`